scrapy/scrapyd/docs/config.rst

 If another backend is needed, one can implement its own class by implementing the IJobStorage interface.

+.. _eggstorage:

 eggstorage
 ----------

-A class that stores and retrieves eggs for running spiders.
+A class that stores project eggs, implementing the ``IEggStorage`` interface.
-The default implementation is FilesystemEggStorage and stores eggs on the file system based on ``eggs_dir`` configuration.

-One can customize the storage by implementing the IEggStorage interface.
+The default value is ``scrapyd.eggstorage.FilesystemEggStorage``.
+This implementation stores eggs in the directory specified by the :ref:`eggs_dir` setting.

+You can implement your own egg storage: for example, to store eggs remotely.

 node_name
 ---------